 Land management has a key role in the response to climate change.
 Ireland has significant and healthy biosystems, including grassland, hedgerows and forests, which sequester or absorb carbon dioxide (CO2).
 Mineral soils and peat make up a large portion of Ireland’s land areas and have high carbon content.

 The management of peatlands is a particular concern with respect to potential for loss of carbon.
 Peat extraction and change of use of drained peatland to grassland or forestry leads to high rates of carbon loss.
 In general, land management should aim to preserve or enhance areas that have active carbon uptake in soils and biomass, and reduce or eliminate areas that are a source of carbon emissions.
-Such altered practices also yield benefits for ecosystem services.
+Such altered practices also yield benefits for ecosystem services and biodiversity.

 Impacts of Climate Change in the Marine Environment